 In this example, a SCSI host (initiator) on the SCSI bus issues commands and the information is passed through the router to a target on the Fibre Channel Storage Area Network (FC-SAN).
-Figure 1-11 is an illustration of the process and Table 1-3 defines each step.
+Figure 11 is an illustration of the process and the supporting table define each step.

-Figure 1-11: Converting SCSI to Fibre Channel Protocol Process
+Figure 11: Converting SCSI to Fibre Channel Protocol Process